First published May 2020, updated June 2021

 Two methods frequently used to define the dates of the seasons are the astronomical and meteorological calendars.

 Astronomical seasons are based on the position of the Earth’s orbit in relation to the Sun, marked by equinoxes and solstices.
 However, seasons vary in length; the dates of the equinoxes and solstices can change due to Earth’s elliptical orbit of the Sun.
-In the northern hemisphere, the spring equinox, also known as the vernal equinox, can occur on the 19th, 20th, or 21st March (this year it was 20th March).
+In the northern hemisphere, the spring equinox, also known as the vernal equinox, can occur on the 19th, 20th, or 21st March.
 In the southern hemisphere, the seasons are reversed, but begin on the same dates.

 For statistical reasons, it’s common practice for weather scientists (meteorologists) in many middle and northern latitude countries to divide the year up into four 3-month blocks.
 These meteorological seasons are more closely aligned with the temperatures experienced during each time period.
 Because the date of the equinoxes change, it would be difficult to compare the seasons from year to year, as it wouldn’t be comparing ‘like with like’.
 So, from a meteorology perspective, to facilitate forecasting and comparison of monthly and seasonal statistics, spring always begins on March 1st.